Pylons/pyramid/docs/narr/introduction.rst

 No singletons
 ~~~~~~~~~~~~~

-Pyramid is written in such a way that it has exactly zero "singleton" data
+Pyramid is written in such a way that it requires your application to have
-structures.
-Or, put another way, Pyramid constructs no "mutable globals".
+exactly zero "singleton" data structures.
+Or, put another way, Pyramid
-Or put even a different way, an import of a Pyramid application needn't have
+doesn't requires you to construct any "mutable globals".
+Or put even a
+different way, an import of a Pyramid application needn't have any "import
-any "import time side effects".
-This is esoteric-sounding, but if you've
+time side effects".
+This is esoteric-sounding, but if you've ever tried to
-ever tried to cope with parameterizing a Django "settings.py" file for
+cope with parameterizing a Django "settings.py" file for multiple
-multiple installations of the same application, or if you've ever needed to
+installations of the same application, or if you've ever needed to
 monkey-patch some framework fixture so that it behaves properly for your use
 case, or if you've ever wanted to deploy your system using an asynchronous
 server, you'll end up appreciating this feature.
 It just won't be a problem.